| | | | | | | | | | |

 What Are Some Common Side Dishes for Aloo Gobi?

-• Bhindi masala is one of my favorite Indian recipes!
+• Bhindi masala is one of my favourite Indian recipes!
 This dry okra curry pairs really well with the more saucy, spicy potato and cauliflower dish.

 • Chana masala is a classic pairing with Indian potato curry, and this is no exception.